GoogleCloudPlatform/gcsfuse/docs/semantics.md

-Now say that B opens a file backed by O, that B did not already have an open handle for the file, and that the call to `close` on A happened before the call to `open` on B. Then the contents of the file as seen by B are guaranteed to be exactly the contents of some generation G' of O such that `G <= G'`.
+Now say that B opens a file backed by O, that B did not already have an open handle for the file, and that the call to `close` on A happened before the call to `open` on B. Then the contents of the file as seen by B are guaranteed to be exactly the contents of some generation G' of O such that G <= G'.

 # Listing consistency